Pinbreck Hill Hike

 About ten miles south of Straiton, you will see a sign for the village of Barr.
 About 1 mile up that hill road, you come to the Nick of the Balloch, as seen below.

-I had intended to drive down to the bottom of the Nick of the Balloch, about 1 third of a mile, and park at the Witches Bridge, where there is room for about 5 cars.
+I had intended to drive down to the bottom of the Nick of the Balloch, about 1 third of a mile, then park at the Witches Bridge, where there is room for about 5 cars.

 After looking at the passing places up here, I realized I could park well in off the road, and still leave space for cars to pass, so decide to hike from here, where it is a few hundred feet less to hike, and not as steep.